-Increasing the thickness of existing insulation by adding an 80 mm cylinder jacket around the hot water cylinder will help maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
-The jacket should be fitted over the top of the existing foam insulation and over any thermostat clamped to the cylinder.
+Installing an 80 mm thick cylinder jacket around the hot water cylinder will help to maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
+A cylinder jacket is a layer of insulation that is fitted around the hot water cylinder.
+The jacket should be fitted over any thermostat clamped to the cylinder.
 Hot water pipes from the hot water cylinder should also be insulated, using pre-formed pipe insulation of up to 50 mm thickness, or to suit the space available, for as far as they can be accessed to reduce losses in summer.
 All these materials can be purchased from DIY stores and installed by a competent DIY enthusiast.